dzuk-mutant/font_notes/tables/horizontal_metrics.md

 # Horizontal Metrics

-The font's horizontal metrics, like the vertical metrics, are stated in two different tables.
+The font's header and metrics for horizontal writing orientation.
+Very similar to the header and metrics for vertical writing orientation.

 ### `hhea` Horizontal Header